Kanegraffiti/parsl/docs/userguide/configuring.rst

 Further help
 ------------

-For help constructing a configuration, you can click on class names such as :class:`~parsl.config.Config` or :class:`~parsl.executors.HighThroughputExecutor` to see the associated class documentation.
+For help constructing a :ref:`Configuration <configuration>`, you can click on class names such as :class:`~parsl.config.Config` or :class:`~parsl.executors.HighThroughputExecutor` to see the associated class documentation.
 The same documentation can be accessed interactively at the python command line via, for example:

 .. code-block:: python